Info-kun/optic/README.md

 # Notes
 1. If you need help, you can execute "os help".
 2. If you need to quickly get a package or a program, you can execute "sudo apt-get <package/program>".
-(You must have sudo or chippy installed)
+(You must have sudo or chippy installed or zypper installed)
 3. Any bugs, issues or errors must be reported on the "issues" tab on https://github.com/Info-kun/optic/issues.
+4. Extract github files using "extract username/repository repopath" (You must have extractor installed)